On the spine of two-particle Fleming-Viot process driven by Brownian motion

 \subsection{Literature review}

 Fleming-Viot-type processes were originally defined in \cite{BHM}.
 In this model, there is a population of fixed size.
 Every individual moves independently from all other individuals according to the same Markovian transition mechanism, in a domain with a boundary.
-When an individual hits the boundary, an individual chosen randomly (uniformly) from the survivors splits into two individuals and the process continues in this manner.
+When an individual hits the boundary, the indvidual is killed and an individual chosen randomly (uniformly) from the survivors splits into two individuals and the process continues in this manner.
 The question of whether the process can be continued for all times was addressed in \cite{BHM,extinctionOfFlemingViot,BBF,GK}.
-All of these papers studied, among other process, Fleming-Viot processes driven by Brownian motion.
+All of these papers studied, among other processes, Fleming-Viot processes driven by Brownian motion.

 A very special case of a Fleming-Viot process is when there are only two individuals driven by Brownian motion on $[0,\infty)$ and $0$ plays that role of the boundary; this model was studied in \cite{extinctionOfFlemingViot,GK}.
 In particular, it was shown in both papers that this process has infinite lifetime.